- Why Change?

-Continuous integration (CI) tools automatically integrate code changes from multiple contributors into a single software application.
+A popular DevOps tool, continuous integration (CI) tools automatically integrate code changes from multiple contributors into a single software application.
 Automated testing then validates all code changes.

 Continuous deployment (CD) tools automatically deploy all validated code changes to customers; only a failed test prevents new changes from being deployed.

 So why GitLab is my choice?
-It's not a secret that GitLab has both version control system and CI tools - GitLab CI, so it's a perfect combo.
+It's not a secret that GitLab has both version control system and CI/CD tools - GitLab CI, so it's a perfect combo.
 But this combo is also available for GitHub, as well as you can create a GitHub or Bitbucket repo and integrate it with CircleCI.

-If you'll take a closer look - you'll notice that GitHub and CircleCI are cloud-only services, so you can't download them and use them in your local network for learning purposes or install them in your corporate network as your DevOps tools.
+If you'll take a closer look - you'll notice that GitHub and CircleCI are cloud-only services, so you can't download them and use them in your local network for learning purposes or install them in your corporate network as your DevOps tool.
 GitLab may be used in both ways - locally and in the cloud.